MP Estate Planning UK

 Why the type matters

-• Common trust assets: cash, investment portfolios and property.
+• Common trust assets: the family home, cash, investment portfolios and buy-to-let property.

-• Where a trust arises from a will, it can tie into the wider estate position.
+• Where a trust arises from a will (a will trust), the trust’s tax position may tie into the wider estate administration and the personal representatives’ obligations during the administration period.

 For guidance on protecting property and how these rules link to wills, see our practical estate guide at protect your property in trust.